DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-01-user-research-recommendations-for-public-beta.md

 ### Next steps

-Recruitment of MATs, ensuring a demographic spread of:
+In preparation for a round of user research with MATs we need to ensure that we when we recruit them we have a spread of:

 - Small and large MATs (we suspect this need may differ depending on the size of the MAT)
 - Different role types, particularly those within strategic/administrative roles and therefore likely to make or encourage claims, such as: